Tips For Driving Traffic To Your Big Interactive Project

 Location: University of Miami School of Communication, 5100 Brunson Drive Coral Gables, FL 33146

 Event Description (from the organizers): At Code With Me, a two-day workshop, we’ll teach you how to code from the ground up so you can tell meaningful, interactive stories.
 We’re specifically designed for journalists without coding experience.
 With one mentor for every two students, you’ll always have the attention of a professional programmer so you can learn at your own pace, and never feel lost or behind.
 With more than a dozen mentors total, you’ll join a supportive learning community that will continue on even after the workshop.
 Plus, you’ll have fun.
-You’ll learn HTML, CSS and Javascript by playing games, watching plays, and writing a lot of code.
+You’ll learn HTML, CSS, Javascript and even play games from the dadu online terpercaya series, watching plays, and writing a lot of code.
 Our goal is to make this your turning point — an experience that not only teaches the basics of code, but gives you the skills and confidence you need to keep programming on your own and in your newsroom.

 Danny’s Comments: Yours truly will be one of Code With Me’s mentors, along with several other very cool people.
 If you’re a journalist who wants to get a solid start on multimedia storytelling, this seems like a fantastic place to do it.